Seirdy/seirdy.one/content/posts/website-best-practices.md

 Remember that not all landmarks are announced by screen readers; for instance, many screen readers don't announce the ending of a `<header>` element in an article.
 An `<hr>` element is a good way to force the ending of a landmark to be visible: it introduces a thematic break between sections that is visible to assistive technologies and user-agents that don't support CSS.

-Consider adding a "skip link" or two.
+If this isn't possible, consider adding a "skip link" or two.
 Visually-impaired users generally prefer navigating by headings or landmarks, but screen reader beginners still benefit from a skip-link.
 Skip links are especially helpful when pure heading- and landmark-based navigation isn't optimal.

 If your skip link toggles visibility states when focused, ensure that it doesn't move any existing content; see [the "Layout shifts" section](#layout-shifts) for more details.
 If it appears over existing content, it needs to have a solid background; if you set the background color, [set a foreground color too](#about-custom-colors).

+### Friendly navigation

+Users of <abbr title="assistive technology">AT</abbr>s such as screen readers primarily navigate through landmarks, headings, and paragraphs.
+Sometimes they also navigate between links.
+Headings and link names need to be unique and descriptive enough to serve as navigational aids; paragraphs shouldn't be too long.

+Think twice before placing important content immediately after skippable content such as nested landmarks, long code snippets, figures, and large lists.
+AT users who wish to skip content may jump directly to the next heading, glossing over anything between the skippable content and subsequent heading; this is especially common on mobile devices.[^14] When it makes sense to do so, place skippable content in its own sections and/or at the end of its parent section.

 ### Arbitrary viewports